What is the 2020 Chicago Regional Tree Census?

 When will my trees be measured?

-The study will be conducted between June and October 2020.
-If your property is included in the study, you will receive a notification postcard between the end of May and mid-June, followed by a second reminder postcard a few weeks before the crews begin work in your area.
+The study will be conducted between May and October 2020.
+If your property is included in the study, you will receive a notification postcard in April and a second reminder postcard a few weeks before the crews begin work in your area.
 Crews will proceed county by county through the region.

 Who will be on my property?